Oklahoma Storm Shelter Pros

 How much does a storm shelter cost in Oklahoma?

 Yes.
-SoonerSafe is administered by the Oklahoma Department of Emergency Management and reimburses 75% of your shelter cost up to a $3,000 cap, raised from $2,000 in 2024.
-Funding is limited and awarded through a registration and selection process, so availability changes year to year.
-Check your eligibility before you buy.
+The SoonerSafe Safe Room Rebate Program is administered by the Oklahoma Department of Emergency Management and may reimburse part of your shelter cost.
+Funding is limited and awarded through a registration and random selection process, so availability changes year to year.
+The agency sets the amount and the registration dates and changes them, so check soonersafe.ok.gov for what is current before you buy.

 Above-ground or underground, which is safer?